whalehaven/Term-Project-COP3503/README.md

 4. Conjunction
 5. Preposition
 6. Noun
+7. Proper Noun
-7. Verb
+8. Verb
-8. Adjective
+9. Adjective
-9. Adverb
+10. Adverb
-10. Article
+11. Article

 #### All classes should have both .cpp and .h files, with delcarations in the header and implementations in the cpp file.
 Once all classes have been created, we will schedule a full group meet up to determine how inheritance should be organized and to debug/fix errors (probably friday or saturday).
 Let's continue to be in discord in case anyone needs help.